 The initiative, however, would begin shining a light on current legislation, which was considered by a number in the audience as being inconsistent.

-Session 1:
+Session 1 – An overview of decommissioning – Setting the scene

-Callum Falconer:
+Callum Falconer, Marathon Oil:

 £100 billion for decommissioning of North Sea oil rigs (£70 billion by government?)

-call for science to shape the decision-making of decommissioning.
+Call for science to shape the decision-making of decommissioning.

-Moya Crawford:
+Moya Crawford, Deep Tek:

 SUT responsible for salvage and removal of man-made structures

-thus far the decisions on which structures to remove and which to leave in place have been led by emotions and subjectivity (shipwrecks versus oil and gas installations)
+Thus far the decisions on which structures to remove and which to leave in place have been led by emotions and subjectivity (shipwrecks versus oil and gas installations)

-what evidence do we have to suggest that complete removal is more beneficial than partial removal or leaving in situ?
+What evidence do we have to suggest that complete removal is more beneficial than partial removal or leaving in situ?

-call for science to provide facts to improve the subjective nature of current decision-making.
+Call for science to provide facts to improve the subjective nature of current decision-making.

-Brian Nixon:
+Brian Nixon, Decom North Sea:

 475 structures have to be removed over the coming years

-pipelines 10,000km and 5,000 wells
+Pipelines 10,000km and 5,000 wells

 DECOM is not interested in lobbying O&G interest, but tries to facilitate the process of decommissioning by making sure that infrastructure and plans are in place to make the process as efficient as possible.

-Sarah Dacre & Tracy Edwards:
+Sarah Dacre & Tracy Edwards, DECC:

 Law to which the UK is a signatory requires the removal of structures that have been built since 1994

-exceptions are structures over 10,000Te and concrete installations (OSPAR 1998)
+Exceptions are structures over 10,000Te and concrete installations (OSPAR 1998)

 next review of OSPAR is scheduled for 2018

-Environmental impact assessments that are currently being looked into: leaking rate of drill cuttings (oil based cuttings), chemical contamination, benthic disturbances, CO2 emissions, nature conservation implications (noise & explosives etc), other uses of the seabed among others
+Environmental impact assessments that are currently being looked into: leaking rate of drill cuttings (oil based cuttings), chemical contamination, benthic disturbances, CO2 emissions, nature conservation implications (noise & explosives etc.), other uses of the seabed among others

-call for more sophisticated approaches for the development and enhancement of monitoring, such as better collaboration (i.e. alignment of time and effort).
+Call for more sophisticated approaches for the development and enhancement of monitoring, such as better collaboration (i.e. alignment of time and effort).

-Vidar Ahjem:
+Vidar Ahjem, DNV:

 The existence of many overlapping and partially conflicting legislations pose a problem for O&G companies; which rules to apply?